sjquinney/lcfg-core/README.md

 Debugging can be enabled by passing the -DCMAKE_BUILD_TYPE=Debug option on the cmake command line.

+The libraries need to be educated as to the correct location for a couple of directories.

+   * `LCFGLOG` - Standard location for LCFG log files - `/var/log/lcfg`
+   * `LCFGTMP` - Standard location for LCFG temporary files - `/var/tmp/lcfg`

+They can be overridden by specifying them on the cmake command line.
+For example, to revert to the *legacy* locations use:
+`-DLCFGLOG:STRING=/var/lcfg/log` and `-DLCFGTMP:STRING=/var/lcfg/tmp`

 ## Requirements

 To build the software a C compiler is required.
 The code has been